How to Become an IV Infusion Nurse

 Are you ready to earn your online nursing degree?

 IV infusion nurses are highly skilled professionals with a unique role in the healthcare system.
 These nurses specialize in administering medications and fluids through an intravenous (IV) line.
-They are a valued resource, practice in a variety of settings, and care for patients from infancy through senior years.
+They are a valued resource, practice in a variety of settings, and care for patients from infancy through their senior years.

 There are several steps to becoming an IV infusion nurse.
 Discover the education, licensure, experience, and certification you’ll need to practice as an infusion nurse.